 The name given to a rule and all the issues that fail, pass and are ignored under that specific rule.

-A page on your site that has been scanned by Pulse Insights
+A page on your site that has been scanned by Real User Monitoring Insights

 The number of times an issue group has been

 Real User Monitoring Insights runs a weekly scan over all your pages once a week.
 The check looks at a set of rules to measure your site against.
 Your site is scored depending on the number of rules passed.

 The scan time depends on how many pages and assets a site has.
 The time can vary from a few minutes to an hour.

 Real User Monitoring Insights checks your site’s pages and assets depending on the rule being checked.

 Page: This is a page of your site, for example: https://mysite/about